Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

 I developed a polygenic risk scoring pipeline using genomic data and a simulated disease model.
 I preproceesed the data, simulated risk, and train a predictive model by doing the following:

-1. SNP Extraction
+1. SNP Extraction:
    I extracted uniqu biallelic SNPs from the Chromosome 1 VCF file, representing high-quality, autosomal variants.

-2. Effect Size Simulation
+2. Effect Size Simulation:
    To simulate a complex polygenic trait, I assigned each SNP a synthetic effect size (β value) randomly drawn from a     standard normal distribution.
 These values represent the simulated contribution of each SNP to disease risk.

-3. PRS Calculation
+3. PRS Calculation:
    For each individual, I computed a polygenic risk scor as the sum of :

                        PRS_i = Σ (SNP_dosage_ij × β_j)

    where SNP dosage is the count of alternate alleles at position j for individual i.

-4. Risk Label Assignment
+4. Risk Label Assignment:
    Individuals in the top 25% of PRS distriution were labeled High Risk (1); the remaining 75% were labeled Low Risk      (0).
 This binary label served as the supervised learning target.

-6. Model Training
+6. Model Training:
    I trained a logistic regression classifier to predict high-risk individuals using the SNP genotype matrix as input.
 The model was evaluated using ROC curves across varying SNP set sizes to asses classification performance.